TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 4/Ezra 4.20.md

 ---

-There have been mighty kings also over Jerusalem, who have ruled over all [the country] beyond the River; and tribute, custom, and toll, was paid unto them.
+There have been mighty kings also over Jerusalem, who have ruled over all [the country] beyond the River; and tribute, custom, and toll, was paid to them.